mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 Display works with LVGL, TFT_eSPI by Bodmer or LovyanGFX

-Details about display and installation is [here](/../Touch-Display-ili9341-320x240)

-Details about display and installation is [here](../Touch-Display-ili9341-320x240)
+Details about display and installation is [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240)

 ![cursor_01.jpg](pictures/cursor_01.jpg)